+The fifth century saw the unleashing of the Technocalypse and in the ensuing chaos many of the old megacorps disappeared.
 Many, but not all.
-For a number of AIs had the foresight to push out their center of operations, or at least major backup nodes, to the Kuiper Belt and beyond.
-These AIs and their associated bionts, survived the nanoswarms, and after a few hundred years, when the solar system was once again safe, they returned to the inner planets.
-Together with the AIs that had remained, protected by shields of blue goo, these AIs were seminal, around the turn of the first millennium a.t., in establishing the First Federation.
-Later the AIs were to contribute to the design of cheaper starships, including various amat and amat fusion, bringing the price of relativistic travel within the scope of the new generation of rule-by-council megacorp-states.
+A number of AIs had the foresight to push out their center of operations, or at least major backup nodes, to the Kuiper Belt and beyond.
+These AIs and their associated bionts, survived the Technocalypse, and after a few hundred years, when the Solar System was once again safe, they returned to the inner planets.
+Together with the AIs that had remained, they formed alliances that, at around the turn of the first millennium a.t., would lead to the establishment of the First Federation.
+Later the AIs were to contribute to the design of cheaper starships, including various amat and amat fusion designs, bringing the price of interstellar travel within the scope of the new generation of rule-by-council megacorp-states.

 The Interstellar Era saw great gains in territory for the megacorps.
 Those with the strongest expansionist tendencies established semi-autonomous fiefdoms among the stars.
 This was achieved by funding a significant portion of the cost of a new colony, consequently the local megacorp branch of that system would open with enough local capital to rapidly grow and firmly embed itself in the system economy and culture.
 Records show the megacorps at the time were regarded as innovative and creative, as well as cultural institutions to be valued.
 There is some disagreement over how true these claims are, particularly as megacorp power in these cases was enough to effectively control public perception through intensive memetic engineering.